Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Browsers/_ Framework - AI Browser Modes.md

 ### 2. Thinker Mode

 **What it is:**
 Goal-oriented reasoning where the AI figures out _how_ to achieve an outcome.
+Can handle broad or "fuzzy" goals".
+One of its approaches is breaking down the goal into actionable steps.

 **Characteristics:**